adityaahirwal84/Weatherdetector/README.md

 # weatherdetector
-This is a weather detector website, you can check the weather of any location at any time from your location. this website is developed by using html,css and js.
+This is a weather detector website that lets you check the weather from your location at any time. this website is developed by using html,css and js.